HackyHour/Goettingen/index.md

 No registration etc. needed!

 # When and Where
-We meet every first Tuesday of the month at 6 pm in rotating venues that will be announced below.
+We meet every four weeks on a Tuesday at 6 pm at "[Neotopia](https://cccgoe.de/wiki/Neotopia)".
 Feel free to join the [Gitter chat](https://gitter.im/HackyHour/Goettingen?utm_source=share-link&utm_medium=link&utm_campaign=share-link) and/or the [mailing list](https://listserv.gwdg.de/mailman/listinfo/hackyhour) if you have any questions/topic suggestions beforehand.

-We might order Pizza (but you can bring your own **non-messy** food, no soup) and usually sit together until 7.30 pm but will also have open ends (depending on the venue).
+We might order Pizza (but you can bring your own food) and usually sit together until 7.30 pm.
+You are invited to stay for the [OpenChaos](https://cccgoe.de/wiki/OpenChaos), an open event of [CCC Göttingen](https://cccgoe.de/wiki/Hauptseite).

 Please bring your **own computer**, as we cannot provide any resources in this regard and then can also work through installations.